zartosht/learning-python/008-Error and Exception Handling.md

 permalink: 008-Error-and-Exception-Handling
 ---

-# Lesson: Error and Exception Handling in Python
+# Error and Exception Handling in Python

 ## Overview
 This lesson focuses on understanding and implementing error and exception handling in Python.
 Effective error handling is crucial for building robust and fault-tolerant applications.